Data protection declaration

 In addition, user data is generally processed for market research and advertising purposes.
 For example, user profiles can be created on the basis of user behaviour and the resulting interests of users.
 The user profiles can in turn be used, for example, to place advertisements inside and outside the platforms which are presumed to correspond to the interests of the users.
 For these purposes, cookies are usually stored on the computers of the users in which the user behaviour and the interests of the users are stored.
 Furthermore, data can also be stored in the user profiles independently of the devices used by the users (in particular if the users are members of the respective platforms and are logged in to them).

-The processing of users' personal data is carried out on the basis of our legitimate interests in effective information for users and communication with users in accordance with Art.
-6 Para.
-1 lit. f.
-GDPR.
+The processing of users' personal data is carried out on the basis of our legitimate interests in effective information for users and communication with users.
 If the users are asked by the respective providers for their consent to data processing (i.e. declare their consent e.g. by ticking a checkbox or confirming a button), the legal basis for processing is Art.
 6 para.
 1 lit. a., Art.
 7 GDPR.

 For a detailed description of the respective processing operations and the opt-out options, please refer to the following linked information provided by the providers.